dart-lang/site-www/src/_guides/libraries/java-interop.md

 $ dart run jnigen --config jnigen.yaml
 ```

-For this example, this will generate
+In this example, this generates
 [lib/example.dart]({{page.example}}/lib/example.dart), just
 as you specified in `jnigen.yaml`.